-It seems we’ve managed to confuse some users with our latest feature release (which was actually one part Pocket feature release, and one part new app release).
+It seems we’ve managed to confuse some users with our latest feature spotlight (which was actually one part Pocket feature release, and one part new app release).
 Our bad – we got a bit too excited and tried to cram it all into one.

 The first part of that release announced bulk SMS and email, simpler registration and a bunch of other cool features for Pocket.
 This post is a clarification of the second part of that release.